Work for us

 If you are interested in working with QCS, we encourage you to register on Smart Jobs to receive regular updates for relevant opportunities with QCS and to view job descriptions and role requirements for jobs that interest you.

-As a Custodial Correctional Officers (CCO), you will:
+As a custodial correctional officer (CCO), you will:

 - monitor and maintain the security of the correctional environment